What are G Suite Groups?

 Drag: the ultimate replacement for a G Suite Group

-Our software doesn’t add any new logins/websites for your team.
-It works straight from your Gmail Inbox.
+Drag is a shared inbox inside Gmail and doesn’t add any new logins/websites for your team.
 All you need to do is download it here and activating it into your inbox by clicking the Drag’s switch.
 And that’s it, you’re ready!

 By doing so, we allow your team to learn faster and have fewer questions about what’s new.
 We also centralize work, because we have Helpdesk/CRM functionalities and shared boards inside your email.
 Basically, we change everything, but we keep it visually the same.